-The idea behind a maintenance program is to prevent systems, equipment, and process breakdown before it occurs.
+The idea behind a preventive maintenance program is to limit unexpected breakdowns of systems and equipment.

 Are you undecided about adopting an effective preventive maintenance program for your facility?

-These three benefits of maintenance planning should change your mind:
+These four benefits of maintenance planning should change your mind:

-An important benefit of having a preventive maintenance plan/program in Preventive maintenance reduces safety risks for employees and customers, which would significantly lower the risk of lawsuits and workers’ injury compensation.
+Preventive maintenance reduces safety risks for employees and customers, which may significantly lower the risk of lawsuits and workers’ compensation claims stemming from accident injuries. .